Skip navigation

 According to Mariner, Morgan had been planning his defection since April 2024 despite signing a new non-solicitation and confidentiality agreement that month (Mariner claimed all three advisors had signed such agreements).

-Morgan later persuaded Kunkel and Gerard to join him at Savvy, and he allegedly spent all of May 11 forwarding appointments and information from his Mariner email account to a personal account.
+Morgan later persuaded Kunkel and Gerard to join him at Savvy, and he allegedly spent all of May 11 forwarding personal appointments and activities from his Mariner email account to a personal account, according to the complaint.
 Additionally, Mariner accused Savvy of urging Kunkel to break an agreement that he give 90 days of notice before quitting.

 “(Savvy) wanted Kunkel to immediately join Savvy for (the defendants) to begin soliciting and poaching Mariner’s customers from Mariner and direct them to a familiar face at Savvy,” the complaint read.